hotwax/oms-documentation/Plugins/Communicate with OMS APIs by @hotwax-oms-api Package.md

 ### Overview

-The @hotwax/oms-api package is a software library designed to interact with the OMS (Order Management System) API provided by HotWax Commerce.
-By using this package, HotWax communicates with the OMS API and perform various operations related to order management and e-commerce.
+The OMS API package is a software library designed to interact with the OMS (Order Management System) API provided by HotWax Commerce.
+By using this package, HotWax Commerce Apps communicate with the HotWax Commerce OMS  and perform operations related to order management.

 ## Usage